lucamartucci/lucamartucci.github.io/_posts/2019-08-12-ProofOfUndo.md

 <div>$$a\leftarrow s \rightarrow b$$  </div>

 To recover the deleted node $s$, simply find its (relative) position by referring to its previous or next node, then insert it in.
-While one thing might be problematic: **what if when (the deleted) $s$ is to recover, its previous nodes a and b are not in the data structure, i.e. a and b haven't been recovered**.
+While one thing might be problematic: **what if when (the deleted) $s$ is to recover, its previous nodes a or b are not in the data structure, i.e. a and b haven't been recovered**.
 Therefore we can't find its position.
 While I argue that this will not happen.

 ## The Argument
 I'd like to show the following: **when $s$ is to recover, its previous or next nodes must exist in the data structure**, which is a simple argument by contradiction: